 - Remove half the sauce and freeze for later.

-- Put chicken back into the remaining sauce, garnish with cilantro and serve.
+Put chicken back into the remaining sauce, mix in the garam masala, garnish with cilantro and serve.

 - The spices for marinating and for the sauce are almost the same.
 The marinade takes half the spice the sauce does.

 - To be efficient, put the sauce ingredients in the Instant Pot, and the raw chicken in a bowl.
 As you add turmeric to the marinade, add twice that amount of turmeric to the onion and tomato sauce as well.

 - Please note that a few readers who used 8 quart Instant Pots had the BURN message with a single batch of this, but not a double batch.
 The same readers were able to make this without the BURN message.